assiist-team/1584-inventory/dev_docs/AUTH_SYSTEM_REFERENCE.md

 **Safety Timeout**:
 - 7-second timeout starts on effect mount
 - If timeout fires and `!supabaseUser && !user`, sets `timedOutWithoutAuth = true`
+- Once a session or user appears, `timedOutWithoutAuth` is cleared automatically
 - Timeout cleared when `resolveLoading()` is called

 **Instrumentation** (dev only):